-This pudding-textured body butter is indeed rich in the emollient squalane, as claimed, but the amounts of indigo and liquid silk are too low to support the "rich in" claim Tatcha makes on this product's page, so you're getting a fairly basic, overpriced body butter for dry skin.
+This pudding-textured body butter doesn't contain enough indigo to support the "rich in" claim Tatcha makes, so you're getting a fairly basic, overpriced body butter for dry skin.

 Research has shown that indigo is a rich source of a type of antioxidant known as flavonoids.
-That's encouraging, but it's only one of many plant-based antioxidants for skin.
-Indigo is also notable for being able to improve signs of atopic dermatitis (eczema is a common example) when applied to skin (Sources: Phytomedicine, March 2014, pages 453–460; and Natural Product Research, ePublication, January 2014, pages 492–495).
+That's encouraging, but it's only one of many plant-based antioxidants for skin (Phytomedicine, March 2014, pages 453–460; and Natural Product Research, ePublication, January 2014, pages 492–495).

 It's a shame Tatcha didn't give indigo more prominence, but even if they had, the choice of jar packaging wouldn't have kept it stable and effective for long, as we explain in the More Info section.

 As for "liquid silk," they're referring to the ingredient sericin, which is one of the two proteins that make up silk; the other is fibroin.
 Sericin is the minor portion (approx. 20–30%), which makes the "liquid silk" name a bit misleading.
 Still, sericin is a beneficial ingredient for skin due to its amino acid content and smoothing texture, and it does have some impressive research behind it (Journal of Scientific & Industrial Research, volume 63, April 2004, pages 323–329).